Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Introduction

-By construction $\DKP$ is invariant with respect to changes of orientation and of the choice of gauge ray, weight and vertex gauges (Theorem \ref{theo:inv}).
-In Lemma \ref{lem:pos_div} we use the half--edge wave function to detect the oval to which each divisor point $P_V$ belongs to, whereas in Section \ref{sec:comb} we use the topological characterization of signatures of faces (Theorem \ref{theo:sign_face}) to prove that each finite oval contains exactly one divisor point, {\sl i.e.} $\DKP$ satisfies the reality and regularity conditions established in \cite{DN}.
-As a consequence, we obtain a direct relation between the total non--negativity property encoded in the geometrical setting \cite{AG4} and the reality and regularity condition of the divisor studied in this paper.
+In Theorem \ref{theo:inv} we prove that $\DKP$ is invariant with respect to changes of orientation and of the choice of gauge ray, weight and vertex gauges.
+In Lemma \ref{lem:pos_div} we detect the oval to which each divisor point $P_V$ belongs to, whereas in Section \ref{sec:comb} we prove that each finite oval contains exactly one divisor point, {\sl i.e.} $\DKP$ satisfies the reality and regularity conditions established in \cite{DN}.
+As a consequence, we obtain a direct relation between the total non--negativity property encoded in the geometrical setting of \cite{AG4} and the reality and regularity condition of the divisor studied in this paper.

-Since the system of relations has a geometric interpretation as amalgamation of the little positive Grassmannians, in Section \ref{sec:amalg} we explain the effect of the direct summation and defrosting of positroid cells on the corresponding admissible real and regular divisors.